La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 The real investor question: "What if OpenAI or Daikin does it?"
 Honest answer:

-- Against a generalist AIIt will not build a vertical HVAC corpus or a field data loop for a niche trade — and even if it tried, our asset (10,000+ manufacturer docs + 50,000 fault→resolution pairs + field usage) is precisely what model size cannot catch up to.
+- Against a generalist AIIt will not build a vertical HVAC corpus or a field data loop for a niche trade — and even if it tried, our asset (126 brands · 905 models · 400,000+ sourced error codes + field usage) is precisely what model size cannot catch up to.

 - Against a manufacturerSingle-brand by nature.
 Value stops at their own machines; the technician is multi-brand.
 No manufacturer will aggregate competitors' data.
 Our multi-brand neutrality is structurally out of reach.